liamoconnor87/local_directory/README.md

 Heroku was used to deploy this app, in order to do this you will need to take the following steps;

-**Create Heorku App**
+**Create Heroku App**
 ------------
 >1.
 Go to the Heroku website log in/sign up.
 >2.
-Go to your app daskboard and click the "Create new app" button.
+Go to your app dashboard and click the "Create new app" button.
 >3.
 Choose a unique app-name and choose a region, ideally closest to your location.
 >4.
 To install Heroku, go to your command line and enter **npm install -g heroku**.
 >5.
-You will now need to Log In to heroku from the command line,  enter **heroku login -i**
+You will now need to Log In to Heroku from the command line,  enter **heroku login -i**
 >6.
-Follow the instructions prompted by entering your username and password, your app should now be deployed to heroku.
+Follow the instructions prompted by entering your username and password, your app should now be deployed to Heroku.

 **Connect Git Remote**
 --------------